-Composite Veneers: where a composite resin resembling natural tooth is bonded to the existing tooth, helping to adjust the size, shape and colour of unsightly teeth.
+Composite Veneers: a composite resin in a colour that resemble a natural tooth.
+This is bonded to your existing tooth and sculpted in place.
+These can help to adjust the size, shape and colour of unsightly teeth.

 If you have any further questions or queries, don't hesitate to contact us.